Dimitris Giannoulis: Norwich City

 In January 2021, Giannoulis was loaned to EFL Championship side Norwich City for the remainder of the season.
 The left-back was signed after the loan of Xavi Quintillà from Villarreal had been disrupted by injury problems, forcing midfielder Jacob Sorensen into a length stint as cover.
 The deal included an obligation for Norwich to buy him if they are promoted to the Premier League.
 The Greece international left-back was then left out of the 2–0 loss at Swansea but started to find his rhythm and show his ability during the 4–1 win over Stoke and the 2–0 victory over Coventry.
 Giannoulis impressed Norwich City supporters with his performances during the season, getting forward well from his left-back position to help set up several goals as well as defending resolutely.
 The end of his campaign was also disrupted by a harsh red card bringing a three-game ban, on the day that promotion had been sealed.

 On 17 April 2021, following the club's confirmed promotion to the Premier League, Norwich exercised their obligation to sign Giannoulis on a permanent basis, paying his former club PAOK a fee of €7.5 million.
 On 11 December 2021, despite the home loss against Manchester United, Giannoulis was voted man of the match for his performance.

 Augsburg

 On 23 July 2024, Giannoulis signed a four-year contract with FC Augsburg in Germany.
+He scored his first goal for the club in a 3–1 defeat against Bayern Munich on 4 April 2025.

+Return to PAOK

+On 6 August 2026, Giannoulis returned to Greece to rejoin PAOK, signing a three-year contract.